What Are Game Improvement Irons?

 Kevin Na With A Game Improvement Iron

-Too many tour pros use game improvement irons to possibly list here.
-A big part of this equation is what constitutes “game improvement.”
+Too many tour pros use these irons to possibly list here.
+A big part of this equation is what constitutes game improvement.
 It is definitely a sliding scale.
-For example the Ping Eye 2 irons were one of the most classic cavity-back “game improvement” irons ever made and were gamed by some of the best ball strikers in the game for many seasons, such as Freddie Couples.
+For example the Ping Eye 2 irons were one of the most classic cavity-back game improvement clubs ever made and were gamed by some of the best ball strikers in the game for many seasons, such as Freddie Couples.
 Tiger Woods actually used Ping Eye 2 irons with full cavity backs and offset and oversized heads to dominate during his amateur career, before he signed equipment deals with other manufacturers and became the prototype blade-iron player of the modern era.

 Ping Eye 2 Game Improvement Iron